franporcel/rs-shmem-udp-gateway/README.md

     ...
     ```

+5. (Optional) You can run Wireshark and capture data to verify that the traffic only goes to the 3 different ports that Routing Service opens: Multicast discovery, Unicast discovery and Unicast user-data.
+Which ports are actually in use will depend on the domain ID you use for UDP and whether you started the RTI DDS Ping application on the same machine as Routing Service or not.
+Remember you can check the ports in use on this [spreadsheet](https://d2vkrkwbbxbylk.cloudfront.net/sites/default/files/knowledge_base/Port%20Assign4.2e.xls).

-5. You can now shutdown the 3 applications with Ctrl+C.
+6. You can now shutdown the 3 applications with Ctrl+C.

 ## Multicast-less example (CDS)

+You will need 3 terminals to run this example.

 1. On terminal 1, source the variables script and run an RTI DDS Ping publisher on SHMEM acting as a local publisher:
     ```